danirus/sphinx-nefertiti/docs/source/users-guide/customization/colorsets.rst

     npm run css-compile

-3. Test the color set
+3. Test the colorset
 =====================

-Use the ``site/index.html`` file to test the new color set.
+Use the ``site/index.html`` file to test the new colorset.
 This file helps on testing new styles and new JavaScript functionality developed before it is integrated with the Sphinx theme.

 By default ``site/index.html`` loads the ``css/sphinx-nefertiti.css`` file.
 Edit ``site/index.html`` to load instead ``css/sphinx-nefertiti-django.css``, in line 8: